-Search Engine Optimization( SEO ) and Pay Per Click ( PPC ) are two of the most common types of campaigns you will find within a digital marketing strategy — but what exactly are they?
+Search Engine Optimization( SEO ) and Pay Per Click ( PPC ) are the most common types of campaigns you will find within a digital marketing strategy — but what exactly are they?

 Is it necessary to do both?

 If you are on a tight budget, which one should you prioritize?

 Here, In this post, we talk about the strengths of each campaign type and explain under what circumstances you might choose one over the other.

 What is Search Engine Optimization & Pay Per Click?

 - SEO, or search engine optimization, is the everlasting process of enhancing a website and it’s content to rank for desired keywords on search engines such as Google and Bing.
 SEO is technically “free” — although you do have to put in the time, money, and resources to doing the actual work to improve your rankings.

 - PPC, short for “pay-per-click,” is an online advertising model used on search engines like ( Google and Bing) and social media platforms like ( Facebook and LinkedIn).
 With PPC, you have to pay to play — but as the name suggests, you have to pay only when a user actually clicks on one of your ads.

 Search Engine Optimization and Pay-Per-Click both have their fair share of pros and cons, which is why we often hear clients ask:

 ”Is it better to focus on SEO or PPC?”